analiseb/analiseb/README.md

 - 👋 Hi, I’m @analiseb
 - 👀 I’m interested in data visualization, time series analysis, and explainable ML
 - 🌱 I’m currently learning geospatial analysis and probabalistic graphical modeling
-- 💞️ I’m looking to collaborate on GIS and health expansion projects
+- 💞️ I’m looking to collaborate on health-aimed GIS projects
 - 📫 How to reach me: analise98@outlook.com or at linkedin.com/in/analiseb

 <!---